--v Logs debug information using syslogd.
-If you start ltid with -v, tl8d and tl8cd are also started with $$ -v. -t Terminates tl8cd. -n Causes tl8cd to run with barcode checking disabled.
+- -v Logs debug information using syslogd.
+If you start ltid with -v, tl8d and tl8cd are also started with -v. - -t Terminates t18cd. - -n Causes tlacd to run with barcode checking disabled.
 This option is useful, if all or most of the volumes in the library do not contain barcodes, because it takes the robot a lot less time to scan volumes.

 Note that if the volumes contain barcodes and the -n option is selected, the barcodes are ignored.